 Between the ages of 2.5 to 5 years, my third-generation American daughter learned over 1000 Chinese characters while I learned to speak and read Chinese with her.

 Chinese was the first language that my daughter learned to read.
-She reads simplified Chinese characters fairly fluently and also recognizes an unknown number of traditional Chinese characters without the aid of Pinyin or Zhuyin.
+She reads simplified Chinese characters fluently and also recognizes an unknown number of traditional Chinese characters without the aid of Pinyin or Zhuyin.

-Learning Chinese against the odds
+Teaching My Child Chinese against all odds

 This achievement is unusual because I taught my daughter Chinese largely on my own while lagging significantly behind in my own language skills (note: the Pinyin addiction is real).